 A cerebral and respected catcher whose sharp game-calling and clubhouse leadership made him the trusted battery-mate for multiple pitching aces.

 A.J.
-Ellis's path to a decade-long major league career was anything but guaranteed.
-Drafted in a late round, he spent nearly eight years grinding in the minor leagues, honing his defensive skills and building a reputation as a student of the game.
-When his opportunity finally came with the Los Angeles Dodgers, he seized it not with flashy power but with quiet, essential competence.
-Ellis became known as a premier game-caller, a catcher whose preparation and rapport with pitchers were his superpowers.
-He was Clayton Kershaw's primary catcher during the ace's most dominant years, a partnership built on deep trust and strategic alignment.
-Behind the plate, his focus was unwavering; in the clubhouse, he was a unifying presence and a mentor to younger players.
-After his playing days, he smoothly transitioned to a front-office role, applying his analytical mind and people skills to player development.
-His career stands as a testament to the enduring value of baseball intelligence, defensive mastery, and professional perseverance.
+Ellis was Clayton Kershaw's primary catcher during the ace's most dominant years with the Los Angeles Dodgers.
+Drafted in a late round in 2004, he spent nearly eight years grinding in the minor leagues, honing his defensive skills.
+He seized his opportunity not with flashy power but with quiet, essential competence.
+He became a premier game-caller, a catcher whose preparation and rapport with pitchers were his superpowers.
+Behind the plate his focus was unwavering.
+In the clubhouse he was a unifying presence and mentor.
+After his playing days he transitioned to a front-office role, applying his analytical mind to player development.
+His career demonstrated the value of baseball intelligence, defensive mastery, and perseverance.

 1981–1996